There comes a time in every guitarist’s life when they need to change one or all of their guitar strings.

 If you’re new to guitar and not overly familiar with how to change guitar strings, then it might seem a little daunting.
 Or maybe you’ve changed your guitar strings for years but just want to read up on how you can improve the process.

 Let’s get into it.

-How to Make Your Guitar Strings Last Longer
+4 Ways to Make Your Guitar Strings Last Longer

 Let’s face it, changing guitar strings isn’t the most fun thing to do.
-It takes time, costs money, and I’m sure you’d much rather be actually playing your guitar.
-So, for those of you who want to prolong the life of your guitar strings, there are a couple of things you can do.
+It takes time, costs money, and I’m sure you’d much rather be playing or learning how to play your guitar.

 Doing this will help prolong the life of your strings by helping to prevent grime from building up and rust from forming.

 Washing your hands helps reduce the amount of oil and grime that builds up on your guitar’s strings and fretboard.
 Thus helping to prolong the life of your strings.

 Ensuring that your guitar is placed in a case and properly humidified will help protect it against environmental factors including humidity, dust, etc.

 How Often Should Guitar Strings be Changed?

 Someone who gigs frequently may change their strings on a bi-weekly basis whereas someone who just picks up the guitar every few days may not have to change their strings for a couple of months.

 However, assuming you play an hour a day, a good rule of thumb is to change your strings every 4-6 weeks.
 Whenever you start to feel that your strings don’t sound as full and crisp as they used to or they don’t feel as smooth on your fingers, then it’s probably time to change your strings.